mimoduo/mimogear/docs/postcss/navigation.md

 Each postcss navigation partial should refer to its respective pug partial.
 This makes navigation changes easier down the road.

-**If you're wondering where the nav links are coming from, they are populated using date from configuration.json.**
+**Wondering where the nav links are coming from?
+They are populated using data from configuration.json.**

 ## Behaviors